zenomt/webid-auth-nginx/README.md

   - `acl:origin` can be the special literal `"*"`, which matches all origins;
   - `acl:app` for [application identifier][zenomt-auth] prefixes (only usable
     with [WebID Authorization Protocol][zenomt-auth] bearer tokens).
+  - `acl:default`'s value can now be an `xsd:boolean` (default `false`); any non-`false` value makes the `acl:Authorization` eligible for consideration when inherited;
+  - `acl:accessTo` is not used and is ignored.
+Instead, use `acl:accessToClass` with the following classes:
+    * `acl:Resource` - the class of all resources subject to WAC (the default if no class(es) is specified);
+    * `acl:Container` - the class of all containers/directories;
+    * `acl:Document` - the class of all non-container resources;
+    * `acl:SubResource` - the class of all resources excluding the container whose Access Control Resource this is;
+    * `acl:SubContainer` - the class of all containers excluding the one whose Access Control Resource this is.
+  - `acl:excludeAgent` and `acl:excludeAgentClass` predicates to exclude agent(s)
+    from an `acl:Authorization` even if otherwise allowed, except `acl:agentClass foaf:Agent` allows access to all.

+For more information, see [`acl-additions.ttl`](acl-additions.ttl).

 The following permission modes are required to satisfy the following accesses: